A message from the Chief Fire Officer

 Introduction

-Our four-year Service Plan outlines our vision for the future of Avon Fire & Rescue Service and what we need to do to keep our communities safer and make our Service stronger.
+Our four-year Community Risk Management Plan (CRMP) has been developed in accordance with the Fire and Rescue National Framework for England.
+The CRMP outlines our vision for the future of Avon Fire & Rescue Service and what we need to do to keep our communities safer and make our Service stronger.

 The Plan is our commitment to our local communities and has been made with the help of local people, partners, and our staff.
 It includes not only looking at how we reduce risk across our Service area, but also how we ensure our Service is a great place to work.